 The I-4 Connector is a complex set of elevated directional ramps, accommodating selected traffic movements between I-4, the Selmon Expressway, and local arterial road access to and from the Port of Tampa.
 The two main movements are referred to as the "S" move and the "Z" move, named for the characteristic shapes of the ramps.
-The "S" move provides I-4 traffic to and from the east a connection to and from the west on the Selmon Expressway, while the "Z" move provides I-4 traffic to and from the west a connection to and from the east on the Selmon Expressway.
+The "S" move provides I-4 traffic to and from the east a connection to and from the Selmon Expressway, while the "Z" move provides I-4 traffic to and from the west a connection to the Selmon Expressway.
 The interchange also provides a connection into the Port of Tampa, offering better flow of truck traffic access to the Port of Tampa via the ramps to and from the arterial street leading into the port south of the Selmon Expressway, which is referred to as the "T" move.